spencerbertsch1/AI/Chess/report.md

 2. (evaluation function)
+The evaluation function was one of the key concepts in this assignment.
 The evaluation function uses a concept described in the textbook in which each piece is given a certain weight (1-Pawn, 3-Rook, 3-Knight, 3-Bishop, 9-Queen) and the board state is evaluated purely on the weighted average of white and black before and after the move in question is made.
 The Minimax algorithm always prefers to take higher value pieces so that the board will be in a better state after the move has taken place.
 As MAX_DEPTH increases, the evaluation function is called more, causing the time taken to search to increase dramatically.

-# TODO discuss information about check, stalemate, and checkmate
+In order to determine whether it was the white or black player's turn, I used *board.turn* in conjunction with a new instance variable
+*player1* which was True if the current player is white.
+With that it was easy to calculate the utility for either the white or black player depending on the weighted sum of the pieces still on the board.

 3. (alpha-beta)
-The Alpha Beta algorithm is performing as expected, except the move ordering is causing the number of nodes searched to increase slightly instead of decrease.
-I also tried reversing the list returned by the move_ordering method, and I got the same number of nodes searched as the traditional Alpha Beta pruning algorithm.
-That leads me to believe that the best case scenario in terms of moves searches is achieved with the unordered list of moves using Alpha Beta pruning, but as mentioned above, we know from the textbook that perfect node ordering should increase the performance even more to O(b^(m/2)), and with random we should achieve performance closer to
+The Alpha Beta algorithm is performing as expected.
+As mentioned above, we know from the textbook that perfect node ordering should increase the performance even more to O(b^(m/2)), and with random we should achieve performance closer to
 O(b^(3m/4)).
 See the table in the **Evaluation** section to see a detailed outline of how move-ordering affected the number of nodes searched.
+We can see from that table that when we use move ordering and have a MAX_DEPTH of 2, the number of nodes searched is still decreased by around half in some cases.
+This is the type of behavior that we would expect to see after implementing move ordering in the Alpha Beta algorithm.

-3. (iterative deepening)
+5. (iterative deepening)
 Iterative deepening works by finding the best move at different depths, then choosing the move that has the highest utility among them.

 <p align="center">